 Oshawa Harbour Risk Assessment, City of Oshawa

 Based on the information and data generated during the Phase One and Phase Two ESAs, XCG undertook the work on a RA.
-The RA was originally submitted to the MOECP for review in July 2015.
-Throughout the RA review period, XCG maintained an open dialogue with the MOECP to ensure that the Phase Two Conceptual Site Model (CSM) satisfied the requirements of O. Reg.
-153/04 and the expectations of the MOECP Brownfield Filing and Review Group.
-MOECP comments received on the RA were addressed and a second submission of the RA was made in February 2016.
-The MOECP requested additional clarification on a few items related to the RA in June 2016 and ultimately, the RA was accepted by the MOECP in July 2016.
+The RA was originally submitted to the MECP for review in July 2015.
+Throughout the RA review period, XCG maintained an open dialogue with the MECP to ensure that the Phase Two Conceptual Site Model (CSM) satisfied the requirements of O. Reg.
+153/04 and the expectations of the MECP Brownfield Filing and Review Group.
+MECP comments received on the RA were addressed and the RA was accepted by the MECP in July 2016.

-XCG developed a Risk Management Plan (RMP) that requires capping of areas of the site that do not have sufficient clean soil cover and installation of a vapour barrier with passive venting for any future commercial/residential building(s) to be constructed on-site.
-A Certificate of Property Use (CPU), specifying these risk management measures (RMMs) and others, was prepared by the MOECP District Office.
-The RSC was filed by XCG and acknowledged by the MOECP.
-XCG is completed construction monitoring and project administration on behalf of the City of Oshawa during the implementation of the capping RMMs in 2017/2018.
+XCG developed a Risk Management Plan (RMP) that required capping of areas of the site that did not have sufficient clean soil cover and the installation of a vapour barrier with passive venting for any future commercial/residential building(s) to be constructed on-site.
+A Certificate of Property Use (CPU), specifying these risk management measures (RMMs) and others, was prepared by the MECP District Office.
+The RSC was filed by XCG and acknowledged by the MECP.

 XCG was also retained to complete construction monitoring and project administration on behalf of the City of Oshawa during the implementation of the capping and soil erosion RMMs.